 Should you prefer a closer view you can snorkel your way amongst giant clams, colourful corals and multi-hued fish in clear tropical waters.
 An experienced Dive Instructor can take you for an exhilarating introductory SCUBA dive, revealing even more of this breathtaking World Heritage-listed wonderland.
 Or you can choose to simply relax on the sun deck or in the open-bridge or spa as we cruise serenely through some of the most awe-inspiring scenery Australia has to offer.

-Day 1 depart Cairns board the Coral Princess Cruises small ship for a 5pm departure from Cairns.
+- Board your Coral Expeditions' small ship for a 5pm departure from Cairns.
 As you depart and cruise Trinity Bay, there is time to settle in and explore your home for the next four nights.
 In the evening, join the crew and your travelling companions on the top deck to enjoy a glass of champagne as you cruise northward, passing Double Island and the pretty beachside village of Palm Cove.
 Admire a spectacular sunset over the World Heritage-listed rainforest of the Macalister Range.

 Note: Due to weather, tides or mechanical reasons the itinerary may be subject to change without notice.